LORNeer/MC-Server-Rules/Rules-EN.md

 The admins reserve their right to change or adapt these rules at all time and interpret them as needed.

 ## 1 Basic Principles
-1.1 Have common sense.
+1.1 Have common sense
-1.2 Treat others with respect.
+1.2 Treat others with respect
-1.3 No Cheating. (about modded clients see rules section 8)
+1.3 No Cheating
-1.4 No Griefing.
+1.4 No Griefing
-1.5 No Spamming.
+1.5 No Spamming
-1.6 Anarchial behaviour is not permitted.
+1.6 No stealing (random chests in the wild dont apply) 1.7 No Bug abuse (Mojang intended bugs are allowed)
-1.7 **One** account per Player.
+1.8 **One** account per Player
-1.8 Mild trolling is welcome.
+1.9 Mild trolling is welcome

 ## 2 Behavior in the World
 2.1 Building private buildings on the world spawn (300 block radius) is not allowed.